Congress Will Consider Proposal To Raise H-1B Minimum Wage To $100,000

 âAnd, here, tech folks admit that increasing the minimum wage leads to less employmentâ.

-Did someone mention economists?
-I'm talking about the tech community.
-It's funny to watch

-/. understand the relationship between min wage and employment in one context and then pretend it doesn't exist or is even the opposite in the left wing fantasy economics context.
-See e.g. https://developers.slashdot.or... [slashdot.org]

-Tipping point (Score:4, Interesting)
+Tipping point (Score:5, Interesting)

 Those companies will be replaced.
 (Score:2)